solo-io/gloo/api/README.md

 This Repo
 ----
 Here you will find the `.proto` files that define the base for Gloo's configuration language.
 Extensions to the language are defined in Gloo's extensive plugin ecosystem.
-See [https://www.github.com/solo-io/gloo-plugins](https://www.github.com/solo-io/gloo-plugins) and our [documentation](https://gloo.solo.io) for more information about plugin-specific API, as well as extending the Gloo language.
+See the [plugins](/pkg/plugins) and our [documentation](https://gloo.solo.io) for more information about plugin-specific API, as well as extending the Gloo language.